garcios/asset-trak-portfolio/README.md

 This architecture effectively decouples the frontend from backend services and enables a unified way of accessing various services via GraphQL.

+__Authentication service__: This is responsible for verifying the identity of users, applications, or systems before granting access to resources.
+It ensures that only authorized entities can interact with the system, protecting sensitive data and functionality.

 __gRPC Services__: They represent microservices that GraphQL API Gateway communicates with.
 The great thing about gRPC is that it uses Protocol Buffers (protobuf) which make it very efficient and scalable, ideal for microservices communication.

+__Databases__: They manage both permanent and temporary data storage, ensuring efficient retrieval, organization, and persistence.

+__External Services__ : They represent third-party services, external APIs, and other systems outside the application’s core infrastructure.

 ## Authentication and Authorization
 For this project, I'll be using Keycloak as Auth provider.